Michał Korybut Wiśniowiecki: War with the Ottoman Empire

 In June 1672, a 100,000-strong Ottoman army, under Mehmed IV, besieged the city of Kamieniec Podolski, which capitulated after 26 days.
 The invaders then approached Lwów, which paid a ransom.
 Mounted Crimean Tatar units penetrated as far as Hrubieszów, Jasło and Biecz.

 In October 1672, Hetman John Sobieski, upon request of the senators, tried to stop the invaders, defeating them in the Battle of Niemirów, Battle of Komarno, and Battle of Petranka.
 Meanwhile, the Treaty of Buchach was signed on 18 October, in which the king ceded Podolia to the Ottomans and agreed to pay a yearly tribute.
 Under these terms, the once mighty Polish-Lithuanian Commonwealth was humbled by the Turks.

 Soon afterwards, Michael I began preparation for a new military campaign against the Ottomans.
 On 8 October 1673 at Skwarzawa near Złoczów, some 40,000 Polish soldiers concentrated, with 50 cannons.
 Due to poor health, the king handed the command of the army to Sobieski, and the Poles marched southwards, to Chocim.

 Death, funeral, and legacy

 King Michael I Korybut died in the Palace of the Archbishops of Lwów, on 10 November 1673.
-His early demise seems to have been brought about by a severe case of food poisoning, although rumours persisted that he had been actually murdered by traitorous generals angered at the declining power of the Commonwealth.
+His early demise seems to have been brought about by a severe case of food poisoning, although rumours persisted that he had been murdered by traitorous generals angered at the declining power of the Commonwealth.